gitjit/gitjit.github.io/_posts/words/2005-01-01-vocabulary.md

  _A poorly clothed often dirty child, A ragged often disreputable person_

- > While walking our of airport, Bradley was surrounded by `ragamuffins` underfoot offering to hold his luggage in exchange for a small donation.
+ > While walking out of airport, Bradley was surrounded by `ragamuffins` underfoot offering to hold his luggage in exchange for a small donation.

  **rescind**